arrilot/laravel-widgets/README.md

 ## Usage

-Lets consider we want to make a list of recent news and reuse it in several views.
+Lets consider we want to make a list of recent news and to reuse it in several views.

-First of all we can create a Widget using artisan generator provided by the package.
+First of all we can create a Widget using artisan command provided by the package.
 ```bash
 php artisan make:widget RecentNews
 ```